wp-plugins/mood-personalizer/readme.txt

 Tested up to: 2.7
 Stable tag: trunk

-Widget that you can place in your sidebar wherever… and that will show the blogger current mood by selecting one of the 8(so far) emoticons available.
+Widget that you can place in your sidebar and show your current mood.

 == Description ==